Building an App#

 Dependencies specified as exact are not written into an automatic version lock.
 This way, you lock the version manually, and only for the selected platform.

-Often an app has extensions that are brought into the Launcher, but disabled by default.
-Create is an example of that.
+Often an app has extensions that are packaged with the application, but disabled by default.
+Base Editor is an example of that.
 We still want to lock all the versions, and download them, but we can’t put them into the main app kit file, as it will enable them on startup.
 The solution is simple: use a separate kit file, which includes the main one.
-For instance, the Create project has:
+For instance, the Base Editor project has:

 .
 The latter includes the former in its dependencies but adds extra extensions.
 Both kit files are passed to the precache tool (specified in repo.toml